-- Coordinate activities between programs and services at the Job Center of Lake County between all One-Stop Partners and Services Providers - Maintain the partner referral webpage Unify - Provide information through technology to increase access to basic career services, employment and training activities and programs carried out by all WIOA one-stop partners - Collect customer feedback and work with partners to address issues as part of the continuous improvement process - 3.
-Services delivered by function based on partner services and Job Center customer flow. - Convene four (4) quarterly meetings per year of Job Center partners to support the Memorandum of Understanding (MOU) implementation.
-The One-Stop Operator will develop meeting agenda (in conjunction with the Core Partners), meeting activities, facilitate meetings, and provide meeting notes. - Work with partners to further develop and implement a seamless integration and availability of services across all Job Center partners, reducing the silo effect for each partner program and creating a more integrated service approach for the customer. - Conduct at least four (4) cross-trainings events in collaboration with the Job Center Partners - Work with partners to assess customer needs as part of the continuous improvement process for the One- Stop Center - Assist partners in identifying recruitment and outreach strategies to increase traffic flow to the Job Center services/partners and increase referrals among partners - 4.
-Data Collection and Reporting - Collect data and apply benchmarks to measure "system performance", e.g. customer service, system flow, referrals, etc. - Provide monthly data collection, reporting and analysis to the LCWDB and make recommendations for continuous improvement based on this data - Present a quarterly report to the LCWDB - Annually review one-stop program(s) and center accessibility - 5.
-Comprehensive One-Stop Center Certification
+- Coordinate activities between programs and services at the Job Center of Lake County between all One-Stop Partners and Services Providers - Maintain the partner referral webpage Unify - Provide information through technology to increase access to basic career services, employment and training activities and programs carried out by all WIOA one-stop partners - Collect customer feedback and work with partners to address issues as part of the continuous improvement process

+3. Services delivered by function based on partner services and Job Center customer flow.

+- Convene four (4) quarterly meetings per year of Job Center partners to support the Memorandum of Understanding (MOU) implementation.
+The One-Stop Operator will develop meeting agenda (in conjunction with the Core Partners), meeting activities, facilitate meetings, and provide meeting notes. - Work with partners to further develop and implement a seamless integration and availability of services across all Job Center partners, reducing the silo effect for each partner program and creating a more integrated service approach for the customer. - Conduct at least four (4) cross-trainings events in collaboration with the Job Center Partners - Work with partners to assess customer needs as part of the continuous improvement process for the One- Stop Center - Assist partners in identifying recruitment and outreach strategies to increase traffic flow to the Job Center services/partners and increase referrals among partners

+4. Data Collection and Reporting

+- Collect data and apply benchmarks to measure "system performance", e.g. customer service, system flow, referrals, etc. - Provide monthly data collection, reporting and analysis to the LCWDB and make recommendations for continuous improvement based on this data - Present a quarterly report to the LCWDB - Annually review one-stop program(s) and center accessibility the LCWDB

+5. Comprehensive One-Stop Center Certification

-- Coordinate activities to meet the requirements of the Comprehensive One-Stop Center - Certification - Coordinate reviews and updates of the Comprehensive One-Stop Center Certification with the LCWDB
+- Coordinate activities to meet the requirements of the Comprehensive One-Stop Center Certification - Coordinate reviews and updates of the Comprehensive One-Stop Center Certification with

 The one-stop operator services are funded through the WIOA Title I funds as approved by the Lake County Workforce Development Board.
-The total cost is \$46,455.25 funded through the Lake County Workforce Development Board's WIOA approved budget; therefore, no additional costs are requested.
+The total cost is \$ 46,455.25 funded through the Lake County Workforce Development Board's WIOA approved budget; paid through WIOA Title I funds.
+Partners to this MOU have agreed to a cash contribution for the costs of the One Stop Operator based on the cost sharing agreement. therefore, no additional costs are requested.
 The only partner contributing to the cost is Lake County Workforce Development.
 The consortium partners of the College of Lake County, IDHS and IDES contribute a non-cash contribution of their leadership time in serving in an advisory role.